 In 2000, Ertl returned to competition on a part-time basis and in 2001, she finished fourth on the Futures Tour money list (the top three received exempt status to play on the LPGA Tour in 2002).
 In 2005, she won the Massachusetts Women’s Open and the Ohio Women’s Open.

-During the past several years, Ertl has competed on the Legends Tour with many former LPGA stars.
+After turning age 50, Ertl competed on the Legends Tour with many former LPGA stars.

-Ertl currently pursues a successful teaching career at University Park Country Club in Sarasota, Fla.
+She also served as a successful teaching professional at University Park Country Club in Sarasota, Fla. until her retirement.
 She is a member of the Michigan State Athletic Hall of Fame and the Women’s Collegiate Golf Hall of Fame.

 Year inducted: 2010